vhpontes/Sub-Followers-Count/README.md

 4.  **Paste** the code into the corresponding sections of the widget editor.
 5.  **Configure** your goal targets and desired text directly within the widget's settings.

+### License
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](/LICENSE) file for details.

 ---

 ### Versão em Português (Portuguese Version)